SlybootsStudio/iqrpg.guide/main.md

 # Welcome

-Welcome to **IQRPG Guide**, the help site for [Idle Quest RPG](https://www.iqrpg.com/).
-This site is a work in progress and may include incomplete or incorrect information.
+Welcome to the **IQRPG Guide**, the official help guide for [Idle Quest RPG](https://www.iqrpg.com/).
+This site is a work-in-progress and may include incomplete, incorrect, or outdated information.
 The primary audience intended for this site are new players looking to better understand the game.

 ## Walkthrough